Ginger Vieira – Freelancer

 I’m sharing my tips for staying calm and keeping your blood sugars stable when you have T1D and a baby on the way, or in my case—baby #2!MORE

-How to Adjust Your Basal Rates for Endurance Exercise Training
+How to Adjust Your Insulin Rates for Endurance Training

-Adjusting your insulin doses while training for an endurance sport is a careful and personal process.
+How you adjust your insulin rates for endurance training is a careful and personal process.
 Here are some tips to help you along the way!MORE

 Endurance Exercise & Weight-Gain: Why It Happens & How to Prevent It